-NaFFAA to develop Hate Crimes Task Force in Response to Anti-Asian Attacks
+NaFFAA forms Hate Crimes Task Force in Response to Anti-Asian Attacks

 April 2, 2021 (WASHINGTON, DC) - The National Federation of Filipino American Associations (NaFFAA) is developing a dedicated Hate Crimes Task Force in response to the rise in attacks on Asian Americans.